orlandotech/orlandotech.github.io/README.md

       *   Made in MCO

 ####Still confused about Forking & Pulling & Syncing?
-[GitHub Collaborating](https://help.github.com/categories/63/articles) should make it a little more clear.

-Or if you're feeling particularly lazy (don't worry, we often are) send us your company name and website via [@orlndotech](http://twitter.com/orlndotech) and we'll get ya on the list, brah!
+[GitHub Collaborating](https://help.github.com/categories/63/articles) does a great job explaining the social aspects of git and github.
+You can also click the issues tab in the navigation of this repository and log and issue about the trouble you're having and we'll be right on it!